-- 1. PROVIDER shall participate in countywide emergency disaster drills, affecting the South Placer exclusive operating area in Placer County. - All field and supervisory personnel shall be trained in SEMS or NEMS, Incident Command and the OES Region IV or other AGENCY approved plan as it relates to provision of emergency and disaster care. - 3.
+1. PROVIDER shall participate in countywide emergency disaster drills, affecting the Donner Summit area in Nevada County.

+- 2. All field and supervisory personnel shall be trained in SEMS, Incident Command and the OES Region IV or other AGENCY approved plan as it relates to provision of emergency and disaster care. - 3.
 At the scene of an emergency or disaster, PROVIDER shall follow the direction of the Incident Commander or the direction of the Unified Command except as provided in H&SC section 1798.6(a).
 This includes but is not limited to following directions pertaining to requesting additional resources. - 4.
-PROVIDER shall respond, within PROVIDER'S capability, and consistent with PROVIDER'S deployment plan, to any major emergency or disaster that may take place within COUNTY or adjacent counties within the Sierra-Sacramento Valley EMS region, when requested by DIRECTOR or duly authorized designee or by a 9-1-1 communications center in accordance with an approved Disaster Plan. - 5.
+PROVIDER shall respond, within PROVIDER'S capability, to any major emergency or disaster that may take place within COUNTY or adjacent counties within the Sierra-Sacramento Valley EMS region, when requested by DIRECTOR or duly authorized designee or by a 9-1-1 communications center in accordance with an approved Disaster Plan. - 5.
 PROVIDER shall immediately notify AGENCY by phone or text message of any major incident or event that may impact its ability to render services under AGREEMENT.